Denmark's largest online travel magazine

 All material and opinions expressed by us are solely the views of the author in question and are not necessarily shared by the entire editorial staff.
 All rights to the individual articles and photographs are reserved to the respective authors and photographers, and the content may not be passed on or sold without the author's approval.

 With RejsRejsRejs we are aware that the travel industry is diverse and that not everyone plays by the same rules worldwide.
 As travelers, we know that there is a difference in price levels, quality, working conditions, comfort, service and general conditions when traveling, and no two travel experiences are alike.
 We each have our limits for what we think is right and where the limit goes for what is not.
-Our travel magazine's other writers are experienced travelers who disseminate their knowledge based on their own concrete experiences.
+The other writers of our travel magazine are experienced travelers who disseminate their knowledge based on their own concrete experiences.

 As a travel magazine has RejsRejsRejs chosen not to sort in the different forms of travel, destinations and travel providers, as it is up to each individual where one's border goes.
 You decide whether you want to fly with SAS or Ryanair, and whether you want to travel to North Korea or not.
 We do not interfere in this, and we talk about all possibilities.
 We can easily comment on, for example, an airline's punctuality, environmental work or ability to handle complaints, but we do not exclude anyone relevant from the start.
 We have actively opted out of having sponsors who are not relevant and / or in our eyes do nothing good for the development of society (eg quick loans), but we have chosen not to sort in the travel-relevant elements.
 The choice is yours.